mehulagg/gitlab/doc/development/snowplow.md

 ## Implementing Snowplow JS (Frontend) tracking

 GitLab provides `Tracking`, an interface that wraps the [Snowplow JavaScript Tracker](https://github.com/snowplow/snowplow/wiki/javascript-tracker) for tracking custom events.
-There are a few ways to use tracking, but each generally requires at minimum, a `category` and an `action`.
+The simplest way to use it is to add `data-` attributes to clickable elements and dropdowns.
+There is also a Vue mixin (exposing a `track` method), and the static method `Tracking.event`.
+Each of these requires at minimum a `category` and an `action`.
 Additional data can be provided that adheres to our [Structured event taxonomy](#structured-event-taxonomy).

+### Usage recommendations

+- Use [data attributes](#tracking-with-data-attributes) on HTML elements that emits either the `click`, `show.bs.dropdown`, or `hide.bs.dropdown` events.
+- Use the [Vue mixin](#tracking-within-vue-components) when tracking custom events, or if the supported events for data attributes are not propagating.
+- Use the [Tracking class directly](#tracking-in-raw-javascript) when tracking on raw JS files.

 | field      | type   | default value              | description                                                                                                                                                                                                    |
 |:-----------|:-------|:---------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|